 - Townsville Hospital, QLD

-The Prostate Cancer Specialist Nurses will work with your doctors and others involved in your care.
-They will provide help to men and their families in all areas of prostate cancer care – whether you are newly diagnosed or have already had some treatment.
+The Prostate Cancer Specialist Nurses work with your doctors and others involved in your care.
+They provide help to men and their families in all areas of prostate cancer care – whether you are newly diagnosed or have already had some treatment.

-They will be able to help you by:
+They are able to help you by:

 - Providing you with an ongoing point of contact and support